splamei/sky/SKY.CHANGES.md

 The order used is the most recent change at the top and oldest change at the end.
 We won't store releases to this repo here as that's done through `SKY.CHANGELOG.md` and GitHub releases.

-We'll seperate the changes into 'Changes' (changes we make specifically for this fork that are unreleated to Misskey) and 'Syncs' (changes made to Misskey that we've synced with here)
+We'll seperate the changes into 'Changes' (changes we make specifically for this fork that are unreleated to Misskey), 'Releases' (when we make a release specific to this repo and unreleated to Misskey) and 'Syncs' (changes made to Misskey that we've synced with here)

 DD-MM-YYYY is used here